Ndola Copperbelt, Zambia Travel Guide

 Football (soccer) matches present a popular pastime and provide a lively local experience.

-A visit here gives an insight into Zambian farming practices and rural life, a different perspective from the urban Copperbelt.
+A visit here offers a glimpse into Zambian farming practices and rural life, a different perspective from the urban Copperbelt.

 Capture colonial architecture in the city center.
 The serene setting of the Dag Hammarskjöld Memorial provides powerful photographic subjects.
 The unique blue waters of Lake Chilengwa offer striking landscape shots.